flanksource/docs/mission-control/docs/guide/views/concepts/panels.md

   icon: material-symbols:dashboard
 ---

 Views support different panel types for visualizing aggregated data.
-Panels create interactive visualizations from your data sources and can be configured with various display options.
+Panels create interactive visualizations from your data sources and you can configure them with various display options.

 ## Panel Types